Basketball Referee

 Can a referee eject a coach with a second technical after the game is over?

-Asked by Eric_nakagawa@yahoo about 7 years ago
+Asked by Eric_nakagawa@yahoo over 8 years ago

 Well, the game is final when the officials leave the confines of the game.
 Since any post game technicals will not affect the score, they are not enforceable.
 So poor behavior after the game is under the purview of state specific rules or bylaws.